 \The life insurance policies have neither a cash value, nor provisions for loans.
+Life insurance qualifies for portability or conversion.

 Failure to take action

 If you are eligible for retirement with the university and you take no action to retire with a benefit professional within 31 days of your date of termination, the following defaults will apply: